erebe/wstunnel/README.md

           [Optional] Enables mTLS (client authentication with certificate).
 Argument must be PEM file containing one or more certificates of CA's of which the certificate of clients needs to be signed with.
           The ca will be automatically reloaded if it changes

+    -p, --http-proxy <USER:PASS@HOST:PORT>
+          If set, will use this http proxy to connect to the client

+          [env: HTTP_PROXY=]

+      --http-proxy-login <LOGIN>
+          If set, will use this login to connect to the http proxy.
+Override the one from --http-proxy

+          [env: WSTUNNEL_HTTP_PROXY_LOGIN=]

+      --http-proxy-password <PASSWORD>
+          If set, will use this password to connect to the http proxy.
+Override the one from --http-proxy

+          [env: WSTUNNEL_HTTP_PROXY_PASSWORD=]
 ```

 ## Release <a name="release"></a>